 Not many people complain that their bedroom is too big.
 (If you know someone who has, send them our way.
 We need to have a chat.)
 Ample square footage is a very nice problem to have in your sleeping quarters, but for those of us who are spatially challenged, that doesn't mean we have to make do with cramped, cluttered, borderline claustrophobic boudoirs.

 Video of the Day

-No matter how "cozy" your room might be, it's important that you feel comfortable — your bedroom should feel like a private oasis regardless of its size.
-Even if your space is barely large enough for your bed, we have 15 cool ideas that will make your bedroom look and feel bigger.
+No matter how "cozy" your setup might be, it's important that you feel comfortable — your bedroom should feel like your personal sanctuary regardless of its size.
+Even if your space is barely large enough for your bed, we have 15 cool decorating ideas that will definitely make a small room look bigger.

 3. Tear down those pesky closet walls.